After cataract surgery

 Symptoms after surgery

-During the night after your operation, you might have some mild discomfort.
+On the night of your operation, you might have some mild discomfort.
 Please take simple painkillers (such as paracetamol or ibuprofen) if you need them.

 If you have severe pain or your vision is worsening very quickly, it is an emergency.
-Outside of these hours, go to the main emergency department (A&E) at St Thomas’ Hospital.
+Outside of these hours, go to your nearest A&E.

 • severe pain after surgery